 Getting a Title Loan with a Lien Step 2

-Next you will want to determine how much the vehicle is worth as well as how much is required to satisfy the existing lien.
-This will dictate how much you will be able to borrow with a title loan refinance.
+Next, you will want to determine the vehicle value, and the amount to satisfy the existing lien.
+This will dictate how much you will be able to borrow.

 Getting a Title Loan with a Lien Step 3

 Now that you know what type of lien you have and how much you can borrow the next step is to apply for the title loan with a lien with a title loan refinance company that offers these types of loans.
 From there complete the process as you would for any other title loan.

 Getting a title loan with a lien is possible assuming it is a lien as a result of an existing loan and the loan balance is less than 50% of your vehicle’s value.

 To get the title loan simply apply with the title loan company you want to do business with and follow the rest of their process.
 As with any title loan always read the loan agreement in full before signing and make sure you understand all terms and conditions.